DogofDoom/MidnightBot/LinuxSetup.md

 Type/ Copy and hit **Enter**.
 <pre><code class="language-bash">tmux new -s nadeko
 </code></pre>
-**^this will create a new session named ìnadekoî** `(you can replace ìnadekoî with anything you prefer and remember its your session name) so you can run the bot in background without having to keep running PuTTY in the background.`
+**^this will create a new session named ‚Äúnadeko‚Äù** `(you can replace ‚Äúnadeko‚Äù with anything you prefer and remember its your session name) so you can run the bot in background without having to keep running PuTTY in the background.`

 <pre><code class="language-bash">cd nadeko